kariminem/A-maze-ing/README.md

-*This project has been created as part of the 42 curriculum by casgarna, ktaher.*
+*This project has been created as part of the 42 curriculum by ktaher, casgarna.*

 # A-maze-ing